 The hardest crafting task in the game can only be done by the highly specialized Tier 6 Wright who Builds Tomorrow.
 This is a good game design balance if you ask me.

-One problem with the plans I found is that the new players, either to the campaign or the setting, don’t really have a good idea what kind of plans they will need at the start of the game.
+One problem with the plans I found is that players new to either the campaign or the setting, don’t really have a good idea what kind of plans they will need at the start of the game.
 Depending on the focus and abilities they chose, a Wright character might start the game with up to 7 plans!

-Because I realized this too late in my first game that featured a Wright, I opted to leave the plans blank, until the player decided to craft something she needs.
-Better solution would be to tie these plan selections to her character background.
-So if she was working on vehicles in her past she will have one or two vehicle and several artifact and cypher plans useful for vehicles.
+Because I realized this too late in my first game that featured a Wright, I opted to leave the plans blank, until the player decided to craft something she needed.
+An even etter solution would be to tie these plan selections to her character background.
+So if she was working on vehicles in her past she will have one or two vehicle plans and several artifact and cypher plans useful for vehicles.
 If she has a background in civil engineering she might have an installation plan or two and artifact and cypher plans that are useful to communities.